TristanNguyen2311/E-commerce-Website-Performance-Analysis-SQL-in-BigQuery/README.md

 ## 🔎 Final Conclusion & Recommendations

 👉🏻 Based on the insights and findings above, we would recommend the stakeholder team to consider the following:
+✔️ Visits were stable in Q1 2017, while transactions rose and improved the conversion rate from 1.10% to 1.42%.
+✔️ Google has a high number of visits but also a very high bounce rate, while YouTube had the worst engagement (66.73% bounce rate).
+Reddit had the lowest (28.57%), showing better content relevance.
+✔️
+✔️
 📌 Key Takeaways:
 ✔️ Conduct surveys or phone calls to understand customers better in order to improve the landing page.
-✔️ Simplify navigation and optimize payment process to increase the number of buyers.
+✔️ Simplify navigation and optimize the payment process to increase the number of buyers.
 ✔️ Create attractive banners and promotional vouchers for products, coupled with solutions for cart abandonment to increase add-to-cart and purchase rates.